ydb-platform/ydb/ydb/docs/en/core/maintenance/backup_and_recovery.md

 YDB provides multiple solutions for backup and recovery:

-- Backing up data to files and restoring it with a command run by an admin in the YDB CLI
+* Backing up data to files and restoring it with a command run by an admin in the YDB CLI.
-- Backing up data to S3-compatible storage with a command run by an admin in the YDB CLI
+* Backing up data to S3-compatible storage with a command run by an admin in the YDB CLI.

 {% include [_includes/backup_and_recovery/options_overlay.md](_includes/backup_and_recovery/options_overlay.md) %}